Open carry in the United States: Diversity in state laws

 As of 2018, 45 states allowed open carry, but the details vary widely.

-Four states, the Territory of the U.S. Virgin Islands and the District of Columbia fully prohibit the open carry of handguns.
+Four states, the U.S. Virgin Islands and the District of Columbia fully prohibit the open carry of handguns.
 Twenty-five states permit open carry of a handgun without requiring the citizen to apply for any permit or license.
 Fifteen states require some form of permit (often the same permit as allows a person to carry concealed), and the remaining five states, though not prohibiting the practice in general, do not preempt local laws or law enforcement policies, and/or have significant restrictions on the practice, such as prohibiting it within the boundaries of an incorporated urban area.
 Illinois allows open carry on private property only.

-On October 11, 2011, California Governor Jerry Brown signed into law that it would be a "misdemeanor to openly carry an exposed and unloaded handgun in public or in a vehicle."
-This does not apply to the open carry of rifles or long guns or persons in rural areas where permitted by local ordinance.
+On October 11, 2011, California Governor Jerry Brown signed a law decreeing that it would be a "misdemeanor to openly carry an exposed and unloaded handgun in public or in a vehicle."
+This does not apply to the open carrying of rifles or long guns or to persons in rural areas where permitted by local ordinance.

 On November 1, 2011, Wisconsin explicitly acknowledged the legality of open carry by amending its disorderly conduct statute (Wis.
 Stat.
 947.01).
-A new subsection 2 states "Unless other facts and circumstances that indicate a criminal or malicious intent on the part of the person apply, a person is not in violation of, and may not be charged with a violation of, this section for loading, carrying, or going armed with a firearm, without regard to whether the firearm is loaded or is concealed or openly carried."
+A new subsection 2 states: "Unless other facts and circumstances that indicate a criminal or malicious intent on the part of the person apply, a person is not in violation of, and may not be charged with a violation of, this section for loading, carrying, or going armed with a firearm, without regard to whether the firearm is loaded or is concealed or openly carried."

 On May 15, 2012, Oklahoma Governor Mary Fallin signed Senate Bill 1733, an amendment to the Oklahoma Self Defense Act, which will allow people with Oklahoma concealed weapons permits to open carry if they so choose.
 The law took effect November 1, 2012.
 "Under the measure, businesses may continue to prohibit firearms to be carried on their premises.
 SB 1733 prohibits carrying firearms on properties owned or leased by the city, state or federal government, at corrections facilities, in schools or college campuses, liquor stores and at sports arenas during sporting events."

 Federal Gun Free School Zones Act

-The Federal Gun-Free School Zones Act of 1990 limits where a person may legally carry a firearm by generally prohibiting carry within 1,000 ft of the property line of any K–12 school in the nation, with private property excluded.
+The Federal Gun-Free School Zones Act of 1990 limits where a person may legally carry a firearm by generally prohibiting carry within one thousand feet of the property line of any K–12 school in the nation, with private property excluded.

-In a 1995 Supreme Court case, the Act was declared unconstitutional (on Federalism, not Second Amendment grounds), but was reenacted in the slightly different form in 1996.
+In United States v.
+Lopez (1995) case, the act was declared unconstitutional (on federalism grounds, not due to any violation of the Second Amendment), but it was reenacted in a slightly different form in 1996.